DataBooster/DbWebApi/README.md

 * <a name="thorough-bulk"></a>If there are thousands of data rows or more data sets need to be passed back to database, it's well worth considering using Table-Valued Parameters (specific for SQL Server 2008+) or PL/SQL Associative Array Parameters (specific for Oracle database) in a single ExecuteDbApi (Execute action) call as mentioned before, they are completely thorough bulk operations.

 ## Clients
+#### Swagger UI
+[Swagger UI](http://swagger.io/swagger-ui/) is a handy WebAPI documentation tool.
+Some examples of DbWebApi Swagger specifcation (swagger.json file) are provided in [DbWebApi/Client/Swagger-UI/](https://github.com/DataBooster/DbWebApi/tree/master/Client/Swagger-UI).
+_Notes: the templating symbols `/*( ... )*/` are using in the example files to mark a section as replaceable._
+[Swagger Editor](http://editor.swagger.io/#/) can be used to verify your customized Swagger specifcation file (_swagger.json_).
+If your have complex data model, some JSON schema-generating tool (such as [JSONSchema.Net](http://jsonschema.net/#/)) can be used as an aid.

 #### .Net Client
 [DbWebApi Client .Net Library](http://www.nuget.org/packages/DataBooster.DbWebApi.Client.Net) can be used to simplify the client call.
 See following sample:
 ``` CSharp